 Crop and revenue insurance are important risk management tools available to America’s farmers, however, the New England states are considered “underserved states” by RMA because insurance enrollment by farmers in this region continues to be less than the national average.
 Since its creation in 1996, RMA, in collaboration with New England Land Grant Universities, State Departments of Agriculture and private industry, have been reaching out to growers and agricultural professionals to make them aware of the opportunities, as well as the limitations, of crop insurance policies.
 The results of these efforts have steadily improved farmer understanding and use of crop insurance in the region.

 Since 2000, existing insurance policies have been significantly modified and new products introduced to better suit the unique needs of the region’s growers.
-Federal Crop Insurance is available in New England in select states and select counties for farmers who grow sweet corn, potatoes and green peas when production losses occur due to adverse weather and other insured causes.
+Federal Crop Insurance is available in New England in select states and select counties for farmers who grow sweet corn (available in all counties), potatoes and green peas when production losses occur due to adverse weather and other insured causes.
 For other noninsured vegetable crops, a grower may submit a written request for crop insurance coverage by completing and submitting appropriate forms through their crop insurance agent.
 Alternatively, protection for these other noninsured vegetable crops is available from the USDA - Farm Service Agency (FSA) through the Noninsured Crop Disaster Assistance Program (NAP).
 NAP coverage provides a catastrophic level option, which allows a producer to protect 50% of their historical yield at 55% of the average market price.
 NAP provides a “Buy-Up” coverage option, allowing farmers to insure up to 65% of their historical yield at 100% of the average market price.
 Vegetable producers interested in learning more about NAP, coverage options and anticipated costs of NAP coverage are encouraged to contact the FSA Office that serves their farming operation.

 For more information about RMA, crop insurance policies and risk management strategies go to the RMA website at http://www.rma.usda.gov/ .
 Specific information about polices for each New England State can be found by clicking on the “Commodities” Tab on the RMA home page and then looking up the commodity and selecting the appropriate State.